 Jobs evolve and change in time.

-Unfortunately, sometimes we ask employees to cover too many areas or not enough.
+Unfortunately, sometimes we can ask employees to cover too many areas or not enough.

 Employees need to be challenged, but not overworked.